Skip to content

 You will see two existing Device profiles - Krucial OTAA Default and Krucial ABP Default.
 These are the two different activation methods for LoRaWan devices.

-To add a new device profile, click the Add Device Profile button in the top right of the window.
+To create a new device profile, click the Create Device Profile button in the top right of the window.

 add-device-profile

 • Upload a file - with this method, you can use an existing file to quickly create a device profile.
-The form should prompt you to enter an easily identifiable Device Profile Name, a Device Profile, and a Device Profile Codec as shown below:
+The form should prompt you to enter an easily identifiable Device Profile Name, a JSON or YAML file containing details of your device profile, and a JavaScript file containing your payload codec for the device profile:

 upload-device-profile

-• Manual entry - with this method, you can manually set the new device profile from the website application.
+• Manual entry - with this method, you can manually enter the device profile details into the form.
 You will be prompted to enter several mandatory fields to fit to your needs, as shown below:

 manual-device-profile